metaschema/oxyzen/README.md

 - f$.db.linkmany(k1,keys,json)
 - f$.db.unlinkmany(k1,keys,json)

-Searches in relations are provided by the same find function already mentioned for text searches.
+Searches in relations are provided by using the find function with a given expression.

 - f$.db.find(exp,...) - exp in the format parent:collname-dockey OR rel:collname-dockey OR  key:collname-dockey